evanch98/twitter_clone/README.md

 # Goals
 - To showcase my knowledge of Flutter and Dart
+- To build a Twitter clone app for android and iOS devices with Flutter
 - To effectively utilize Model-View-Controller (MVC) pattern to organize code

 # Key Features